 Sani’s clinical training in the UK started at the Leaf Hospital, Eastbourne.
 There, Sani was exposed to the various conditions that affect geriatric populations as well as ways to manage complex underlying cases such as those with dependent conditions like Alzheimer’s and dementia.

-However, as a podiatrist, Sani strongly believes in exhausting conservative treatment options before offering surgical options as conservative treatment has a lower risk of irreversible side effects and complications.
-Conservative treatments include offering medical orthotics, physical and electro-therapy modalities as well as recommending lifestyle modifications.
+However, as a podiatrist, Sani strongly emphasizes the exploration of conservative approaches before offering surgical options as conservative approaches generally carry a lower risk of irreversible side effects and complications.
+Conservative options include offering medical orthotics, physical and electro-therapy modalities as well as recommending lifestyle modifications.

 Being trained in the west, Sani understands the possible concerns and obstacles in adapting practices adopted by Western healthcare systems into Asian healthcare systems such as his home country of Brunei.
 To accomplish this, he spent his summer breaks working at the only podiatry unit in Brunei to understand and integrate his Western-based training into the local Asian healthcare system.
 This revolved around developing an understanding how culture, genetics, climate and other factors affected the way patient conditions presented as well as how healthcare was perceived and delivered.

 A firm believer of the saying, “it is a lifetime of learning in medical practice”, Sani was an academic researcher at a university prior to joining East Coast Podiatry.
 During this time, Sani also served as a clinical tutor at the Leaf Hospital, University of Brighton, UK.